Abdullah-218/Prior-Authorization-NPN/README.md

 # ProAuth AI

-**AI-assisted prior authorization for healthcare — evidence-grounded, gate-protected, and always reviewed by a human.**
+> **AI-assisted prior authorization for healthcare — evidence-grounded, policy-aware, explainable, and human-reviewed.**

 ProAuth AI automates the evidence-gathering and risk-triage steps of medical prior authorization (PA) requests, while keeping every approval, denial, and edge case under deterministic safety rules and final human review.
 It combines retrieval-augmented policy lookup, a small team of specialized agents, a trained decision model, and a priority-ranking system — wired into a real multi-role web application backed by PostgreSQL, MongoDB, and AWS.

+ProAuth AI is a full-stack healthcare prior-authorization platform that combines **RAG-based policy retrieval, specialized AI agents, machine-learning decision intelligence, pending-case prioritization, LangGraph orchestration, PostgreSQL/pgvector, MongoDB checkpointing, and a multi-role web application**.

 ---